Credit Cards Balance Transfer Credit Cards

 Bottom line

 Which is the better option in the balance transfer vs. cash advance debate?
-Overall, we prefer balance transfers.
+Overall, I prefer balance transfers.
 But these are two tools designed for different purposes.

-We think balance transfers are best used to save money on interest and pay off existing debt.
-We generally only recommend using cash advances as last-resort options in emergencies where you need physical cash.
+Balance transfers are generally best used to save money on interest and pay off existing debt.
+I would only recommend using cash advances as last-resort options in true emergencies where you need physical cash.

 Extra Long Intro APR on Purchases & Qualifying Balance Transfers